htmfilho/htmfilho.github.io/_posts/2021/2021-04-11-configurable-go-app.md

     [observer]
     rootpath = "/home/username/liftbox"

-So, instead of hard coding the root path as we did before, we make it configurable.
-Even better, if the entry changes during the app execution it is dynamically loaded like this:
+So, instead of hard-coding the root path as we did before, we make it configurable.
+Configuration files tend to grow overtime and it is important to keep them organized.
+Most of them support grouping, which is the ability of putting together entries that are strongly related.
+In the examples above, the `[observer]` directive is the grouping syntax of `toml` files.

+It is not usual, but Viper also supports dynamic loading of changes in the configuration file while the app runs.
+It requires just a couple of extra lines:

 {% highlight go %}
 ...